Large limit sketches and topological space objects: Introduction

 \end{thmintro}

-Here, a \emph{topological topology} (as introduced by Isbell \cite{isbell3}) is a topological space equipped with a topology on its set of open subsets such that arbitrary unions and finite intersections become continuous operations on that set.
+Here, a \emph{topological topology} (as introduced by Isbell \cite{isbell3}) is a topological space equipped with a topology on its set of open subsets such that arbitrary unions and finite intersections become continuous operations on that set of open subsets.

-Finally, in order to study \emph{continuous} functors on $\Top$, in \cref{sec:topop} we give a limit sketch which models the dual category $\Top^{\op}$.
-This is based on its description as an infinitary quasi-variety by Adamek, Barr and Pedicchio \cite{adamekpedicchio,barrpedicchio}.
-It also produces the category $\smash{\Topa(\C)}$ of \emph{frame-based topological space objects} internal to any complete category $\C$.
-These can be basically seen as internal locales \emph{with} points.
+Finally, in order to study \emph{continuous} functors on $\Top$, in \cref{sec:topop} we give a limit sketch that models the dual category $\Top^{\op}$.
+This is based on its description as an infinitary quasi-variety by Adámek, Barr and Pedicchio \cite{adamekpedicchio,barrpedicchio}.
+It also produces the category $\smash{\Topf(\C)}$ of \emph{frame-based topological space objects} internal to any complete category $\C$.
+These can be basically seen as internal locales \emph{with} points, keeping in mind that locales represent spaces \emph{without} points.

 \cref{mainintro} yields the following result, where $\Hom^{\c}$ denotes the category of continuous functors.